Focus: Conflict Transformation and Peace-Building under-pinning Development and the

 Of equal significance concerning the same conflict environments is the fact that communities cannot experience sustained development because periodically schools, hospitals, clinics, community facilities and other infrastructure become inoperable or totally destroyed.
 In line with the ‘Brundtland’ philosophy, sustainable development is oriented to meeting the needs of the present generations without compromising the ability of future one’s to meet their needs.

 We will be forever rebuilding/rehabilitating development institutions, and be ethically indebted, if not legally obliged, to provide humanitarian interventions and humanitarian aid insertions if we do not address the root causes of conflict.
 Comprehensive knowledge of the peace-development nexus (security may be added into the equation) at an academic and practitioner level is imperative in policy making and implementation.
-This knowledge is essential for more equal, peaceful and sustainable world is to emerge.
+This knowledge is essential for if more equal, peaceful and sustainable world is to emerge.
 Security, understood as human security, which is inextricably linked to environmental security, is an integral component within the dynamics of the nexus.
 Within this framework the variables of core resources for survival, the political-economy of governance and infrastructure security largely determine the traction dynamics in the peace-development interplay.

 Underdevelopment and conflict cannot be separated from issues of infrastructure because of its role in governance and the institutions to provide human security in all its dimensions.
 Thus, the component factor of infrastructure-insecurity has to be addressed in any policy intending to generate a more equal, peaceful sustainable world.
 Insecurity, like security, stands on a long continuum and therefore cannot be understood in absolute terms.
 Insecurity, like security, is a subjective state in which an individual or a collective group does not feel free of threats, anxiety and/or danger.
 Such insecurities have typically been defined in relation to nation-states regarding border or institutions responsible for governance.